Board of Governors

 The Board of Governors is responsible for the overall management of the school and ensuring that all statutory requirements are complied with.
 The Governors delegate to the Head Teacher the day to day organisation of the school discipline and any other matters.

-Ciaran Walsh – Head Teacher Primary
+Ciaran Walsh – Executive Headteacher

 Grace Mullally – School Business Manager/Clerk

-Grace has twelve years’ experience of supporting children and young people with a diagnosis of Autism.
+Grace has thirteen years’ experience of supporting children and young people with a diagnosis of Autism.
 She has worked at Hillingdon Manor School for the past eight years and has experience of working with students at both primary and secondary stages.
 During this time, Grace has supported pupils in Key Stage 3, 4 & 5 with future planning and preparing for their transition into their next phase and has established links within the local community to provide work related learning opportunities for pupils.
 Grace currently holds the post of School Business Manager within the school.